mpeddada1/test-discovery/README.md

 Failed generating 'native-tests' after 4.7s.
 ```

-7) Manually add the test-ids .txt file to the `target/test-ids/` directory:
+4) Manually add the test-ids.txt file to the `target/test-ids/` directory:
 ```
 $ vi junit-platform-unique-ids.txt // Copy and paste [engine:junit-vintage]/[runner:com.example.MySampleTest]/[test:testNativeImage(com.example.MySampleTest)]
 ```
-8) Re-run the `native-image` command from step 5.
+5) Re-run the `native-image` command from step 1.
 This results in a successful run.

+## Additional Notes
-9) In order to create a test-ids file, the following code needs to be added to the maven-surefire plugin:
+If we want the maven-surefire plugin to generate a test-ids file, we will need to add the following configuration:

 ```
    <configuration>